web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 ## 2. Embed the new fragment into your existing existing application

-### 2a.
-Install web-fragments package
+### a.
+Install the `web-fragments` package

-Install Web Fragments package as a dependency to your existing web application.
+Install the `web-fragments` package as a dependency to your existing web application.

 ```bash
 $ npm install web-fragments